Laboratory Standards and Quality Assurance

 The B.C.
 Environmental Laboratory Technical Advisory Committee (BCELTAC) is a partnership-based body made up of stakeholders from government and the private sector.
 The committee functions as technical advisory group that provides guidance to the B.C.
 Ministry of Environment and Climate Change Strategy in the development and maintenance of field sampling and laboratory methods.

-- Dr. Joyce Austin - Knowledge Management Branch, B.C.
+- Dr. Sergei Verenitch (Secretariat) - Knowledge Management Branch, B.C.
 Ministry of Environment & Climate Change Strategy (ENV)

 - Dr. Heather Osachoff - Regional Operations Branch, ENV